David Lynch for Supreme T-Shirt (Blue Velvet Still)

 Description

-*A vintage VHS copy of Blue Velvet is also available here.
+A VHS copy of Blue Velvet is archived separately.

-A well-worn David Lynch for Supreme T-shirt featuring a still from Blue Velvet, shaped by years of personal wear and natural patina.
+Early-2010s Supreme T-shirt featuring a still from Blue Velvet, worn in and shaped through long-term personal use.

 Category: Curated